Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 const token = await credential.getToken("api://AAD_APP_CLIENT_ID/CUSTOM_SCOPE_NAME");
 ```

-Once the token is retrieved, it can be passed as the `userAssertionToken` to the `OnBehalfOfCredential`, besides the `clientId`, `tenantId`, and `clientSecret` (or `certificatePath`).
+Once the token is retrieved, pass it in the `userAssertionToken` property of the `OnBehalfOfCredentialOptions`, along with `tenantId`, `clientId`, and `clientSecret`.
 Once initialized, this credential will have granted the user access to the resources available to the app registration.

 ```ts
 import { InteractiveBrowserCredential } from "@azure/identity";